TahaInc/heartwave/docs/use cases/UseCases.md

 * To leave this menu (step 3 or 7), the user could enter UC7 by selecting a session.

 ## Battery Low (UC9)
+Primary Actor

+* The device

+Precondition

+* The device has no remaining battery
+* The device is currently on

+Main Success Scenario

+1. The device checks the current battery level
+2. The device shuts down
+3. The device turns off the running timers
+4. The device turns off the screen

+Postcondition

+* The device is off
+* No timers are running

+Extensions

+* 2a.
+If the device is currently in a session
+  * 2a1.
+The device ends the session

 ## Sensor Off (UC10)